 As the blue-green algae begins to thicken, it’s not uncommon to notice air-bubbles being trapped in it…

 Let’s say you did nothing to fix this outbreak.
 Blue-green algae will eventually cover every surface in your tank.
 Your substrate, plants and other decorations – nothing is safe from this slimy menace.

 When blue-green algae first appears in your tank, it can easily be mistaken for other algae, such as fuzz algae or even green hair algae.

 But don’t worry, blue-green algae has unique characteristics that make it easy to tell it apart from the other types of algae.

 First, blue-green algae clumps together.
 If you attempt to pick it up by hand, you will be able to remove entire patches of it…

 If I had to describe the odor, I would have to say that it smells similar to rotting plants – like a swamp.

 If you still aren’t sure that you are dealing with blue-green algae, then I have a simple test you can do.

 Take a little bit of your aquarium water and fill a bucket so that it is at least one inch full.
 Next, take a few blobs of what you think is blue-green algae and place them at the bottom of the bucket.

 Now, let it sit for 24 hours.
 If you notice it spread, then you can rule out any other type of algae.
 Your aquarium has a blue-green algae bloom!

 Below you see spots of blue-green algae at the bottom of a bucket…

 See that green glow around each of the dark clumps?
 Well, that wasn’t there 24 hours ago.
 This is the blue-green algae beginning to spread.

 What causes blue-green algae to appear?

 Unfortunately, blue-green algae is not very well understood.
 And as a result, a lot of conflicting information exists as to what actually causes blue-green algae to appear in the first place.

-Ammonia, excess light, poor water circulation, even dirty substrates and filters have been blamed.
+Others blame Ammonia, excess light, poor water circulation, and even dirty substrates and filters.